---dump-render-tree.
+--run-web-tests.
 Thus, one of your simplest debugging tools, seeing the page

-content_shell --dump-render-tree test.html
+content_shell --run-web-tests test.html

 Debugging on Linux is generally done with GDB, so we will assume that's what you are using here.
 Not surprisingly, you will almost always want to compile Blink in debug mode to get all the symbols and tools you will need.

 gdbinit script to help gdb find source code,

 pretty-print common types, and other such niceties that will avoid you staring